CGATOxford/cgat/CGATPipelines/pipeline_docs/pipeline_windows/pipeline/Processing.rst

 =================

 The following plots show how the various samples cluster according to the different experimental designs that have been submitted to the pipeline.

+The clustering is performed using a read-count correlation distance.

 Overall clustering
 ------------------